 Our Philosophy

-We believe all children are unique, capable and resourceful.
+Children - We believe all children are unique, capable and resourceful.
 We aspire for all our children to develop a sense of wellbeing, a sense of identity and confidence in learning.
 We believe through secure, respectful and reciprocal relationships we can support children to develop these qualities.
 Time spent engaging with children is highly valued.
-We provide a rich, child safe learning environment using above child:staff ratio’s.
+We provide a rich, child safe learning environment using above child:staff ratios.
 Children’s voices are valued and are used as the basis for our program in conjunction with essential topics such as safety, school readiness and our community.

-We believe families are their child’s first teacher and the most important powerful influence in their child’s life.
+Family - We believe families are their child’s first teacher and the most important powerful influence in their child’s life.
 We believe in the importance of creating a welcoming and inclusive environment to develop a strong sense of belonging in our preschool.
-We have an open door policy where families are welcome at any time to spend it with their child or discuss areas of concern with educators.
+We have an open-door policy where families are welcome at any time to spend it with their child or discuss areas of concern with educators.
 Open communication with families is encouraged and valued.
 Sharing with educators’ information about their child enables us to provide children with learning experiences that are meaningful to them.
 We encourage collaborative learning and relationships through participation in social events and information sessions.
 Our practices reflect anti-bias principles and we actively promote acceptance, equity and belonging to our preschool.

-Recognising the benefits of both structured and flexible programs we believe in a holistic approach to teaching and learning including the connectedness of mind, body and spirit.
+Curriculum - Recognising the benefits of both structured and flexible programs we believe in a holistic approach to teaching and learning including the connectedness of mind, body and spirit.
 We believe preschool education is crucial for a child's overall development, focusing on building foundational skills and fostering a love for learning.
 We believe preschool lays the groundwork for future academic success by fostering critical thinking and problem-solving skills.
-Through relationships with educators, families, children and the community we gain insight into the childrens’s strength’s and interests in order to develop a meaningful learning curriculum.
+Through relationships with educators, families, children and the community we gain insight into the children’s strengths and interests in order to develop a meaningful learning curriculum.
 We believe play-based learning is the catalyst to foster creativity, problem-solving, and social interaction.
 The Early Years Learning Framework is embraced by our educators to scaffold our curriculum – Belonging, Being, Becoming – guides improvement and development of quality program and practice.
 It is directly influenced by the National Quality Standards, Code of Ethics, families and feedback.

-Our outdoor play environment provides children with limitless possibilities for learning, connecting with nature and forming strong relationships between people.
-Our play area prioritizes natural elements, diverse play spaces, and opportunities for both structured and unstructured learning experiences.
+Play Environment - Our outdoor play environment provides children with limitless possibilities for learning, connecting with nature and forming strong relationships between people.
+Our play area prioritises natural elements, diverse play spaces, and opportunities for both structured and unstructured learning experiences.
 It is safe, accessible, and encourages exploration, physical activity, and social interaction.
 Features like shade, accessible water, and storage for outdoor equipment are crucial in encouraging collaboration, communication, and teamwork.
-We believe risky play fosters resilience, builds confidence, and enhances physical and cognitive skills and where possible include it in or program.Our play environment stimulates creativity and imagination with educators using it as the third teacher to teach children about our natural gardens, recycling initiatives and an appreciation of our world.
+We believe risky play fosters resilience, builds confidence, and enhances physical and cognitive skills and where possible include it in or program.
+Our play environment stimulates creativity and imagination with educators using it as the third teacher to teach children about our natural gardens, recycling initiatives and an appreciation of our world.

 Our Goals